emilorisit/landing_page/README.md

 ## Deployment

 The website is automatically deployed to Domeneshop via SFTP when changes are pushed to the main branch.
-The deployment is handled by GitHub Actions.
+The deployment workflow is optimized to only run when changes are detected in the www/ directory.

 ### Required Secrets